Introduction

 Containment of the Spill

 Contain the spilled Sodium cyanide to stop its spread.
-Use absorbent materials like sand, vermiculite, or activated carbon to soak up the liquid or solid cyanide.
+Use absorbent materials like sand, vermiculite, or activated Carbon to soak up the liquid or solid cyanide.
 Build barriers or dikes around the spill area to prevent the cyanide from reaching water bodies, drains, or other vulnerable areas.

 Mitigation of Hydrogen Cyanide Gas Release